NLO QCD Renormalization Group Evolution for Non-Leptonic $\Delta F=2$ Transitions in the SMEFT: One-Loop and Two-Loop ADMs in BMU, JMS and SMEFT Bases

 \subsubsection{Pure QCD}

-We can now find the NLO QCD evolution matrix in any of the bases considered by us using the general known expressions that we recall here in the case of SMEFT for completeness.
+We can now find the NLO QCD evolution matrix in any of the bases considered by us using the general {formulae} that we recall here in the case of SMEFT for completeness.
 Simplifying the notation by dropping the subscript SMEFT we have:

 Here $\hat U^{(0)}(\muEW,\, \muNP)$ denotes the usual LO RG evolution matrix that is explicitly given as follows

 where $\hat V$ diagonalizes ${\hat\gamma^{(0)T}}$

 and $\vec\gamma^{(0)}$ is the vector containing the diagonal elements of the diagonal matrix {$\hat\gamma^{(0)}_D$}.